 A safe and effective blade is optimal when you have an auto-retractable knife.
 If you’re currently on the hunt for one, consider investing in a knife that has a zirconium oxide blade.
 Zirconium oxide is an advanced ceramic that’s much harder than stainless steel.
 This ensures that your blade will have a longer shelf life.

 Additionally, it won’t rust or dull, which can be a safety hazard.
 You won’t need to change blades as frequently, which puts more money in your pocket in the long run.
+You could also have the knife customised.
+You could make your gift into a cherished keepsake.
+For example, you could look for a laser cutter or order a personalised knife.
+Who wouldn’t want a knife like that?

 Besides being a tough material, zirconium oxide also makes your knife blade safe to touch.
 Of course, this minimises the risk of cuts and lacerations while you work.
 Overall, you can find a durable and safe auto-retractable knife blade by making sure it’s made of quality material.